Musical-Neutron/MW_Satellite_LF/README.md

 ### 3.1 Survey Flags
     '0' excludes a satellite from analysis with a particular survey.
-    '1' in 'Cl' and another column: satellite will be treated classically when analysis is carried out with that survey.
+    '1' in 'Cl' and another column: satellite will be treated classically when analysis is carried out with the specified survey.
     '2' all other flags ignored.
 Satellite will be treated appropriately according to the survey it is in.
         Note: '2' in the 'Cl' column indicates the 'original classicals'.
 These